Why Is My Car Insurance So Expensive?

 The more expensive your car is, the more expensive it will be to protect with comprehensive and collision coverage.
 That's because it will likely cost your insurance company a lot of money to repair or replace it after an accident.
 In addition, hybrid cars usually cost more to insure because the technology they use can be pricey to replace.

-Meanwhile, a very fast or powerful car may encourage aggressive, reckless driving, resulting in higher rates.
+Meanwhile, a very fast or powerful car may encourage aggressive, reckless driving, which often means higher rates.

 money icon